MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

     ![Share a project](media/share-project.png "Share a project")

-   (Optional: Include a message to send the co-owners.)<!--Suggest restructuring so the optional step isn't in sequence with the required steps. -->
+   (Optional: Include a message to send the co-owners.)

 4. Select **Share**.